On this page:

 If you already have a debit card:

-We give your bank or credit union nine business days to verify direct deposit information before we can deposit benefits directly into your account.
-If you request payment during the nine-day verification period, we will pay you by check.
+We give your bank or credit union eight business days to verify direct deposit information before we can deposit benefits directly into your account.
+If you request payment during the eight-day verification period, we will pay you by check.

 If your bank rejects your direct deposit information: